Documentation

-This document provides detailed instructions for setting up the development environment and building the EffeTune desktop application using Electron.
+This document provides instructions for setting up the development environment, validating the web app, and building the EffeTune desktop application using Electron.

 Prerequisites